2016 United States presidential election in Idaho

 The 2016 United States presidential election in Idaho was held on Tuesday, November 8, 2016, as part of the 2016 United States presidential election in which all 50 states plus the District of Columbia participated.
-Idaho voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, businessman Donald Trump, and running mate Indiana Governor Mike Pence against Democratic Party nominee, former Secretary of State Hillary Clinton, and her running mate Virginia Senator Tim Kaine.
+Idaho voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican nominee, businessman Donald Trump, and running mate Indiana Governor Mike Pence against Democratic Party nominee, former Secretary of State Hillary Clinton, and her running mate Virginia Senator Tim Kaine.
 Idaho has four electoral votes in the Electoral College.

-Trump was expected to win Idaho; Idaho is a Republican stronghold that has not voted for a Democratic candidate for president since Lyndon B. Johnson's national landslide in 1964, and even then the state was close.
+Trump was expected to win Idaho; Idaho is a Republican stronghold that has not voted for a Democratic candidate for president since Lyndon B. Johnson's national landslide in 1964, and even then it was Johnson's narrowest victory in the nation, winning by less than 2%.
 Trump ultimately carried the state with 59.25% of the vote, while Clinton received 27.48%.
-Third party candidate Evan McMullin carried 6.75% of the popular vote, making Idaho his second-strongest state, only after neighboring Utah.
+Third-party candidate Evan McMullin carried 6.75% of the popular vote, making Idaho his second-strongest state, only after neighboring Utah.
+This may have been because McMullin had strong appeal to Mormon voters, with McMullin doing best in the Mormon corridor counties of Idaho.

+Trump got the lowest percentage of the vote for a Republican since 1996, and Clinton got the lowest percentage for a Democrat since 1984.
+As of the 2024 presidential election, this is the last time that Teton County voted Republican.

-Primaries and Caucuses
+Primaries and caucuses

 Republican primary

-With only a thousand dollar filing fee, thirteen candidates appear on the Republican presidential primary ballot:
+Thirteen candidates appeared on the Republican presidential primary ballot.
+The only requirement to appear on the ballot was a filing fee of $1,000.